A Comparative Review of Dimension Reduction Methods in Approximate Bayesian Computation: Discussion

-While being ranked in the top three, a clear disadvantage of the entropy based procedure and the AIC/BIC criteria is the quantity of computation required.
-This primarily occurs as best subset selection procedures require evaluation of all $2^p$ potential models.
+While being ranked in the top three, a clear disadvantage of the entropy-based procedure and the AIC/BIC criteria is the quantity of computation required.
+This primarily occurs as the best subset selection procedures require evaluation of all $2^p$ potential models.
 For examples 1 and 2, a greedy algorithm was able to find the optimum solution in a reasonable time.
-This was not possible for example 3.
-Additionally in this latter case, for the subsets of summary statistics considered, the performance obtained by implementing computationally expensive methods of dimension reduction was barely an improvement over the computationally cheap, least squares regression adjustment.
-This raises the important point, that the benefits of performing potentially expensive forms of dimension reduction over, say, the simple linear regression adjustment, should be evaluated prior to their full implementation.
-We also note that the second stage of the entropy-based method (Section \ref{sec:entropy}) targets minimisation of (\ref{eqn:mrsse}), the same error measure used in our comparative analysis.
-As such, this approach is likely to be numerically favoured in our results.
+This was not possible for example~3.
+Additionally, in this \mbox{latter} case, for the subsets of summary statistics considered, the performance obtained by implementing computationally expensive methods of dimension reduction was barely an improvement over the computationally cheap, least squares regression adjustment.
+This raises the important point that the benefits of performing potentially expensive forms of dimension reduction over, say, the simple linear regression adjustment, should be evaluated prior to their full implementation.
+We also note that the second stage of the entropy-based method (Section~\ref{secentropy}) targets minimization of (\ref{eqnmrsse}), the same error measure used in our comparative analysis.
+As such, this approach is likely to be numerically favored in our results.

 The top ranked (ex aequo) minimum expected posterior loss approach particularly outperforms other dimension reduction methods in the final example (the production of clean steels).
-In such analyses, with large numbers of summary statistics (here $p=113$), non-linear methods such as neural networks may become overparametrised, and simpler alternatives such as least squares or ridge regression adjustment can work more effectively.
-This is naturally explained through the usual bias-variance tradeoff: more complex regression models such as neural networks reduce the bias of the estimate of $m(s)$ (and optionally $\sigma^2(s)$), but in doing so the variance of the estimate is increased.
-This effect can be especially acute for high-dimensional regression \shortcite{geman1992neural}.
+In such analyses, with large numbers of summary statistics (here $p=113$), nonlinear methods such as neural networks may become overparametrized, and simpler alternatives, such as least squares or ridge regression adjustment, can work more effectively.
+This is naturally explained through the usual bias-variance trade-off: more complex regression models such as neural networks reduce the bias of the estimate of $m(s)$ [and optionally $\sigma^2(s)$], but in doing so the variance of the estimate is increased.
+This effect can be especially acute for high-dimensional regression (\cite{geman1992neural}).